gitbrent/SpRestLib/README.md

 **************************************************************************************************
 ## Form Binding
-Perform control/form binding with an AngluarJS-like syntax made especially for SharePoint Web Services.
+Include the optional `sprestlib-ui.js` library to perform control/form binding with an AngluarJS-like syntax made especially for SharePoint Web Services.

 Many different HTML tags can be populated by adding an `data-sprlib` property to many HTML element types.